-- 3.1 To control the subdivision of land that is affected by natural hazards and to ensure that any necessary mitigation measures are in place prior to development. - 3.2 To improve land utilization to safeguard people, property and the environment from the adverse effects of unstable land by ensuring that: - Disturbance to the natural land form, existing vegetation and habitats, natural drainage and significant natural features is minimised. - Each lot is designed in a manner that ensures: - (i) technically appropriate building platforms exist - (ii) foundations are designed and implemented to mitigate risk associated with subsurface conditions - (iii) sites are identified where roading and access is suitable for its intended use/activities. - Earthworks are to be designed and constructed to: - (i) provide safe and adequate building platforms and foundation for roads and services - (ii) provide for the adequate control of stormwater - (iii) prevent erosion and instability - (iv) remain safe and stable for the duration of the intended land use - (v) not necessarily rely on artificial or human-built structures for stability; and where such structures are employed these shall remain safe and stable for the duration of the intended land use - (vi) avoid contamination of groundwater and surface water, and - (vii) avoid or mitigate the diversion of ground water flows. - Earthworks and the re-contouring of land are to be the subject of specific design by a chartered professional engineer experienced in soil mechanics or geotechnical matters and shall take into account the predicted improvements to soil slope and stability which will be achieved and the impact on existing vegetation and landscape values. - Earthworks and development in the Aokautere Greenfield Residential Area avoid adverse effects on the aulty network. - 3.3 To restrict development or require additional geotechnical investigations prior to the future use of land where appropriate. - 3.4 To require subdivision in the areas identified within the Aokautere Greenfield Residential Area to be carried out in a manner which ensures that: - an assessment has been completed by an accredited Chartered Professional Engineer experienced in soil mechanics or geotechnical matters is completed before subdivision to confirming the land is suitable for development and there are technically appropriate building platforms; - any measures required to implement recommendations from any technical reports to achieve land stability (including setbacks from areas of geotechnical risk), manage liquefaction or lateral spread and/or manage other natural hazards are imposed through registration of consent notices on the title and implemented prior to issuing \$224 certificates in advance of development; and
+3.1 To control the subdivision of land that is affected by natural hazards and to ensure that

-• there will be no new or exacerbated natural hazards due to the proposed subdivision or development.
+- any necessary mitigation measures are in place prior to development. - 3.2 To improve land utilization to safeguard people, property and the environment from the adverse effects of unstable land by ensuring that: - Disturbance to the natural land form, existing vegetation and habitats, natural drainage and significant natural features is minimised. - Each lot is designed in a manner that ensures: - (i) technically appropriate building platforms exist - (ii) foundations are designed and implemented to mitigate risk associated with subsurface conditions - (iii) sites are identified where roading and access is suitable for its intended use/activities. - Earthworks are to be designed and constructed to: - (i) provide safe and adequate building platforms and foundation for roads and services - (ii) provide for the adequate control of stormwater - (iii) prevent erosion and instability - (iv) remain safe and stable for the duration of the intended land use - (v) not necessarily rely on artificial or human-built structures for stability; and where such structures are employed these shall remain safe and stable for the duration of the intended land use - (vi) avoid contamination of groundwater and surface water - (vii) avoid or mitigate the diversion of ground water flows. - Earthworks and the re-contouring of land are to be the subject of specific design by a chartered professional engineer experienced in soil mechanics or geotechnical matters and shall take into account the predicted improvements to soil slope and stability which will be achieved and the impact on existing vegetation and landscape values. - Earthworks in the Aokautere Residential Area avoid adverse effects on the gully network. - 3.3 To restrict development or require additional geotechnical investigations prior to the future use of land where appropriate. - 3.4 To require subdivision in the areas identified within the Aokautere Residential Area to be carried out in a manner which ensures that: - An assessment by an accredited Chartered Professional Engineer experienced in soil mechanics or geotechnical matters is completed before subdivision to confirm the land is suitable for development and there a technically appropriate building platforms; - Any measures required to implement recommendations from any technical report to achieve land stability (including setbacks from areas of geotechnical risk), manage liquefication or lateral spread and/or manage natural hazards are imposed through registration of consent notices on the title and implemented in advance of development; and - There will be no new or exacerbated natural hazards due the proposed subdivision or development

-Stormwater management in the Greenfield Residential Areas is carried out in an integrated manner and, within the Aokautere Greenfield Residential Area, which avoids more than minor does not result in adverse effects on the environment
+Stormwater management in the Greenfield Residential Areas is carried out in an integrated manner which does not result in adverse effects on the environment.